11 Genius Tips for People Who Hate Throwing Away Food

 Take Note of What You Do Toss—and Learn to Avoid It

 When you do have to ditch food, take a mental note about what happened.
 Did you lose the food in the fridge?
 Did you over-shop?
 Was it a food that your family just doesn’t like?
-Learn from your mistakes and you won’t repeat them next time.
+Learn from your mistakes and save money in the process.